The Evolution and Design of the Personal Computer

 |About Gordon Laing

-Gordon Laing is a freelance technology writer and former Editor of Personal Computer World magazine in the UK.
+Gordon Laing is the former Editor of Personal Computer World magazine in the UK.

-He regularly writes for leading UK technology titles including PCW, PC Pro, PC Advisor, Computeractive, Digital Home, and MacUser, and was "Techie," the London Evening Standard's IT agony aunt.
+He regularly wrote for leading UK technology titles including PCW, PC Pro, PC Advisor, Computeractive, Digital Home, and MacUser, and was "Techie," the London Evening Standard's IT agony aunt.

 He is also an established broadcaster, having guested on "Buyers Guide" on Sky's [.TV] channel for two years, and co-presented "The Lab" every week on London talk station LBC radio.